 “If the Ascendancy heard what you thought of the printed words they spread as truth, you would not be sitting here.
 We may not be in the South, but watch that tongue of yours.
 I wouldn’t put it past the people of Opulancae to cry to the Bastion that you are a traitor.”

 “Humph.
 A horse is a horse even if you dress it in silks.”

 “Fine, fine.
 Now tell me what Dolls looked like.”

-Elia took a curt sip from her cup before speaking.
+Elia took a curt sip from her cup.
 “A Deadbringer’s Doll had fake eyes that never blinked and were vacant and glassy.
-Their skin was lusterless, and their lower arms and hands were often discolored, as if they had been dipped in a deep red dye.
+Their skin was lusterless, their lower arms and hands often discolored, as if they had been dipped in a deep red dye.
 Not surprising, considering they were once alive.
 But no, the ones I saw were not ‘monstrous.’”

-“And?” asked Kira, almost unable to hide his excitement.
+“And?” asked Kira, trying to hide his excitement.

 “And what?”
 Elia said tartly.
 “I can only tell you what a Doll looked like, not how one was made.”

 “Sorry.
 I let my curiosity get the better of me.”
 Elia took a deep breath, failing to repress a shuddering sigh.
 He eyed her quizzically.
 “What’s the matter?
 And don’t tell me ‘nothing.’”